-The assistant holds the wing on the wingtip and you hold it by the root (the third person can hold the wing by the flap).
+Your assistant holds the wing by the wingtip and you hold it by the root.
+(The second assistant who can hold the wing by the flap would be helpful).

-Pick the wing up and attach it close to the fuselage so that pushrods (aileron and flap) enter the fuselage through the corresponding holes.
-But, keep the space between the wing and fuselage to reach enough access to be able to connect the rest of the equipment protruding from the wing.
-All persons keep holding and supporting the wing to avoid its fall.
-You can support the wing by your knees at the area of wing root (or the third person can assist with) to connect the rest of the equipment:
+Pick the wing up and attach it close to the fuselage so that pushrods (aileron and flap) enter the fuselage through the appropriate holes, but keep the space between the wing and fuselage yet to reach enough access to connect the rest of the equipment.
+All of you are still holding and supporting the wing against fall.
+Then you support the wing by your knees (at the area of wing root) and connect (or you just hold the wing and another assistant can help you to connect):